 - Add milk as needed until frosting is of spreading consistency.

 More Ideas for a Valentine’s Day Date Night At Home:

 - Have a fondue night.
 Check out this wonderful Mexican Chocolate Fondue recipe for a lovely dessert for two!

 - Hire a chef to treat you and your loved one inside your home!
 Get inspired by reading this personal chef’s story of being hired to cater a date night for a friend and his girlfriend.

 - Keep it simple.
-Blogger and stay-at-home-dad, Peter Mullen, suggests: “…a comforting, casual homemade dinner: smokey tomato bisque, caprese and prosciutto panini with arugula and walnut pesto, and mini lemon cakes with a raspberry couli.
+Stay-at-home-dad Peter Mullen suggests: “…a comforting, casual homemade dinner: smokey tomato bisque, caprese and prosciutto panini with arugula and walnut pesto, and mini lemon cakes with a raspberry couli.
 That, a card, and a bottle of nice wine.”

 - Reminisce.
 Remembering all the fun you’ve had together as a couple is a great way to share a date night in.
 Check out these ideas for reminiscing on a date night at home, plus a few other V-Day ideas.